 One of the challenges I found with separate code review systems was that with larger features, the development went through a number of code review iterations and some of those iterations would be useful as separate commits in the repository, but all changes were rolled into a single patch at the end of the review and one had to jump between the source code repository and the code review system in order to figure out reasons behind some code, which wasn't very productive, compared to just browsing a source file with revision annotations.

-Feature branches bridge the gap between these two approaches and make it possible to keep intermediate commits in the repository, conveniently tucked away in a feature branch, until they are ready for their base branch, and then provide a choice of how these changes should be incorporated into that base branch.
+Feature branches bridge the gap between these two approaches and make it possible to keep intermediate commits in the repository, conveniently tucked away in feature branches until they are ready to be merged into their base branches.

 As a side note about feature branches, they could not be widely adopted until label-style branches were invented, in which a branch label is moved along with new commits, as opposed to embedding branch identifier into the commit itself.
 The latter works well for branches intended to remain as branches for eternity, like release branches, but if such branches were used as feature branches, source repositories would contain a branch per issue in a bug tracker and would be hard to manage.
 Mercurial uses a very nice approach and implements both flavors - it has bookmarks for Git-style branches and it also supports traditional branches, which makes it very easy to track issues in releases - a single commit tells exactly which release branch it is in, without additional queries.